How to Get Hidden Field Value in jQuery?

 In this method, we will use the input id as a selector to target the hidden field and get the value of that field.
 You can take anything in the id attribute.

 Suppose you have the following input hidden field and its value dynamically generated.
-And also have one button to trigger the onClick event.
+And also has one button to trigger the onClick event.

 When you run the above code and click on the button, it will get the value of the field with the val() method and show you as an alert.
 You can also print the value using the console.log() method.